kristojorg/gcn/README.md

 This is a coding demo for GCN.
 It shows a proposed new navigation for globalcyclingnetwork.com.

-## TOC

-1. How to view it
-1. The concept
-1. Answers to prompt questions
-1. How I built it

 # How to view it

 I have deployed the site at https://gcn.kristo.sh, so feel free to view it there.
 You can also run it locally: